deepbodra97/cuda-parallel-shortest-path/README.txt

 1. Project Structure
 	1. Unzip the project
-	2. You will see 2 folders in the project. "data" contains all the dataset files. sample1.txt represents a graph with 6 nodes and 9 edges. sample2.txt represents a graph with 100 nodes and 99000 edges "output" contains all the output files. sample files are to be used to confirm the correctness of the algorithms because CPU could take hours to run for other files.
+	2. You will see 2 folders in the project. "data" contains all the dataset files. sample1.txt represents a graph with 6 nodes and 9 edges. sample2.txt represents a graph with 100 nodes and 99000 edges. "output" stores the output files.
+Currently it has a blank dummy files.
+The output of all the algorithms on just one dataset itself is 20GB so they are not included due to size constraints. sample files are to be used to confirm the correctness of the algorithms because CPU could take hours to run for other files.
 The output files will be overwritten if you rerun the code.
 	3. The source code files and CMakeLists.txt will be in the root of the project.

 2. Load modules
 	2.1 module load ufrc cmake/3.19.1 intel/2018.1.163 cuda/10.0.130

 3. Compile
 	3.1 mkdir Release
 	3.2 cd Release